 I am fortunate to count myself among those who grew up with horses.
-My mother had grown up with a horse as her pet (Babe was her name) and much of what I learned came from how she had managed her horse.
+My mother had grown up with a horse as her pet (Babe was her name).
+Much of what I learned came from how she had managed her horse.
 This meant that I grew up with a …how to say….‘traditional’ mindset about nutrition; ‘hay and sweet feed now and then is all any horse needs’ and that is what my horse was fed….until I started working for a feed company.
 Then, my nutritional education hit the fast lane!
-Here are the top 5 things that I have learned about nutrition and management as a result of working for a feed company.
+Here are the top 5 things I have learned about equine nutrition and management since working for a feed company.

-1. The purpose of feed.
 Growing up, we’d use feed as bait to bring the horses off the pasture, a reward after a good ride (after properly cooling out of course) or on very cold days, but certainly not every day.
 Most feeds are designed to provide a horse with the nutrients that hay or pasture alone cannot.
 Many people think of feed as simply providing ‘energy’ which, many of them do.
-When it comes to feed, you generally get what you pay for, so very often, the less expensive feeds are designed to provide the minimum amount of nutrition.
-That’s why it’s important that you select the right feed for your horse so that they are getting the balance of nutrients that fit their needs, be it energy, biotin or high quality proteins, fed consistently.
+When it comes to feed, you generally get what you pay for.
+So very often, the less expensive feeds are designed to provide the minimum amount of nutrition.
+That’s why it’s important you select the right feed for your horse so that they are getting the balance of nutrients that fit their needs, be it energy, biotin or high quality proteins, fed consistently.
 Once you find the right nutrition for you horse, you might be amazed at how good they look and how happy they seem.

-2. Paying more for feed can save money in the long run.
 I used to feed an inexpensive sweet mix to my horse and spent my money on supplements to provide what the feed didn’t, as opposed to feeding her a fully fortified feed.
 For the most part, a high quality, fortified feed that is fed at the right amount removes the need for most supplements and, you might be surprised to find it can be cheaper.
-There are a few exceptions where it is either illegal or extremely difficult to include specific nutrients in a feed, such as joint support (it is against the law to include any ingredient that is considered a drug in horse feed).
+There are a few exceptions where it is either illegal or extremely difficult to include specific nutrients in a feed.
+Joint support, for example, is difficult to solve.
+It is against the law to include any ingredient that is considered a drug in horse feed.
 In those instances, it does make sense to add a supplement to provide what the feed can not.

-4. Those extras actually do count for something.
-I used to think that some of the extra ‘stuff’ that was provided in a fully fortified feed was just foo-foo dust or tag dressing.
+I used to think that the extra ‘stuff’ provided in a fully fortified feed was just tag dressing.
 One of my biggest ‘ah ha’ moments came when I realized that (at least with Nutrena feeds) it’s not just adding another line to the guaranteed nutrients tag; it’s really providing a benefit to the horse.
 I saw it when I switched my horses away from a local mill sweet mix.
-The little things that are added do make a visible improvement in hoof quality, hair coat and even muscling.
+Adding the little things visibly improves hoof quality, hair coat, and even muscling.

 Is anyone taking a road trip this summer?
 Chances are, if you are heading somewhere in your car you will probably consult a road map or at least plug the destination into your GPS or smart phone.
 We do this so we can get where we want to go and do what we have planned.
 The same can be said for directions on horse feeding.
 They help us get our horse in the condition we want him to be so that we can do the events or activities that made us get a horse in the first place.